vantam8300/react-portfolio/README.md

 # Van Tam Portfolio

-This project is a single-page application using React.js to dynamically render content to create a portfolio that includes "About me", "Contact me", "Resume", and "Portfolio" pages.
+This project is a single-page application using React.js to dynamically render content to create a portfolio that includes "Contact me", "Resume", and "Projects" pages.
 Take a look at my work through my portfolio page and get to know me a little bit!
 Download my resume to view my work experience and where to find me.

 ## Table of Contents
 - [Instructions](#instructions)